 - 401k or other retirement distribution checks

-Walmart has a check-cashing limit of $5,000.
-The fee is $6 for checks between $1,000 and $5,000, and $3 for checks of $1,000 or less.
-You can get the amount in cash or loaded onto a Walmart MoneyCard, which costs $3 to purchase initially but has no fee to reload subsequent times.
+Walmart has a check-cashing limit of $5,000, but it is raised to $7,500 from January through April to allow larger tax refunds to be cashed.
+The fee to cash checks and money orders of $1,000 or less is a maximum of $4; for larger amounts, it is a maximum of $8.
+You can get the amount in cash or loaded onto a Walmart MoneyCard, which costs $1 to purchase initially but has no fee to reload subsequent times.